ChrisZJing/Super-K_Photogrammetry/README.md

   Takes in a set of calibration images taken by the same camera.
 Calibrate the camera using the standard pinhole model in MATLAB's calibration toolbox.
 Generate the undistorted version of the input images and a calibration session file.

+PGexample.mlx:
+  A MATLAB file with step-by-step instructions for completing a photogrammetry example, provided by Nick Prouse.

 PG_demo_floor.m:
   Script used to complete the 3D reconstruction of a swimming pool floor pattern using a set of undistorted images.